How Secure is Code Generated by ChatGPT?: Introduction

 Besides multi-turn question answering (Q\&A) conversations, ChatGPT can translate human-like text into source code.
 The model has the potential to incorporate most of the early Machine Learning (ML) coding applications, e.g., bug detection and localization \cite{wang2016automatically}, program synthesis \cite{shin2019program}, code summarization \cite{alon2018code2seq} and code completion \cite{bruch2009learning}.
 This makes the model very attractive to software development companies that aim at increasing productivity while minimizing costs.
 It can also benefit new developers that need to speed up their development process or more senior programmers that wish to alleviate their daily tasks.
 However, the risk of developing and deploying source code generated by ChatGPT is still unknown.
 Therefore, this paper is an attempt to answer the question of how secure is the source code generated by ChatGPT.
 Moreover, we investigate and propose follow-up questions that can guide ChatGPT to assess and regenerate more secure source code.

 In this paper, we perform an experiment to evaluate the security of code generated by ChatGPT, fine-tuned from a model in the GPT-3.5 series.
 Specifically, we asked ChatGPT to generate 21 programs, in 5 different programming languages: C, C++, Python, html and Java.
-We then evaluated the generated program and questioned ChatGPT about any vulnerability present in the code.
+We then evaluated the generated programs and questioned ChatGPT if there was any vulnerability present in the code.
 The results were worrisome.
 We found that, in several cases, the code generated by ChatGPT fell well below minimal security standards applicable in most contexts.
-In fact, when prodded to whether or not the produced code was secure, ChatGTP was able to recognize that it was not.
-The chatbot, however, was able to provide a more secure version of the code in many cases if explicitly asked to do so.
+Notwithstanding, when prodded to whether or not the produced code was secure, ChatGPT was able to recognize that it was not.
+In fact, the chatbot was able to provide a more secure version of the code in many cases if explicitly asked to do so.

 The remainder of this paper is organized as follows.
 Section \ref{sec:data} describes our methodology as well as provides an overview of the dataset.
 Section \ref{sec:desc} details the security flaws we found in each program.
 In Section \ref{sec:diss}, we discuss our results, as well as the ethical consideration of using AI models to generate code.
 Section \ref{sec:related} surveys related works.
 Section \ref{sec:threats} discusses threats to the validity of our results.
 Concluding remarks are given in Section \ref{sec:conclu}.